styluslabs/maps/README.md

 * integrate [Valhalla](https://github.com/valhalla/valhalla/) for offline routing
 * Use QuickJS javascript engine instead of Duktape
 * more plugins
-* builds for Windows, and Mac
+* builds for Windows and Mac
 * globe view
 * pmtiles support